-An initial survey of lepton collider sensitivities to Higgs exotic decays into final states that are challenging at hadron colliders has been initially carried out in Ref.
-[311], showing the promising sensitivities at lepton colliders.
-This study focuses on two-body Higgs decays into BSM particles, dubbed as $X_i$ , $h \to X_1 X_2$ , which are allowed to decay further, to up to four-body final states.
+In addition to the completely invisible decay, the Higgs boson has many possible modes of exotic decay that are forbidden in the SM, including partially invisible decays and flavor-changing decays.
+Many of these decay modes, especially hadronic decays, are very challenging to observe at hadron colliders.
+An initial survey of the these possibilities has been carried out in [348], and this study has shown promising sensitivities at lepton colliders across the range of these modes.
+The study focuses on two-body Higgs decays into BSM particles, dubbed as $X_i$ , $h \to X_1X_2$ , which are allowed to decay further, to up to four-body final states.
 The cascade decay modes are classified into four cases, schematically shown in Fig. 8.4.
-Decays with these topologies are motivated by a large class of BSM physics, such as singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [310, 312, 311].
+Decays with these topologies are motivated by a large class of BSM physics, such as singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [345, 348, 349, 350].